mpl-extensions/mpl-interactions/docs/API.rst

 ===

-Jupyter
+pyplot
 -------

-These functions will only work in the context of a jupyter notebook as they leverage ipywidgets sliders.
-Consequently you will have the best perfomance when using the ipympl backend ``%matplotlib ipympl``
+Connect control the output of standard plotting functions such as ``plot`` and ``hist`` using sliders and other control widgets.
+When using the ``ipympl`` backend these functions will leverage ipywidgets for the controls, otherwise they will use the builtin Matplotlib widgets.

 .. currentmodule:: mpl_interactions
 .. autosummary::